mharkess/EcoSwitch/EcoSwitch_Casing_and_install/readme_installation.md

 The following diagram is a perpective view for this case.
 <img width="668" alt="Screen Shot 2022-04-29 at 8 26 44 PM" src="https://user-images.githubusercontent.com/90203309/166083251-9bbdfed4-f2da-4a0c-9ff0-239c50839130.png">

 The first part is the T-bars which are used for fixing the whole device in the two pivots point near the FCU device.
-The actual FCU device looks like the following diagram:
+The actual FCU device looks as follow
 <img width="345" alt="Screen Shot 2022-03-12 at 9 58 36 PM" src="https://user-images.githubusercontent.com/90203309/166084199-de4c2ef9-8fcf-4f0e-b598-abf65261c6b4.png">